skk2106/Spam-Classifier/README.md

 # Spam-Classifier
-This is a NLP Use case in which I have performed a Spam Classifier Problem using a UCI REPOSITORY dataset.4 In this use case there are few NLP techniques performed which are listed below:
+This is a NLP Use case in which I have performed a Spam Classifier Problem using a UCI REPOSITORY dataset.
+In this use case there are few NLP techniques performed which are listed below:
 1:Stemming
 2:Stop Words